So, you've configured SMS messaging and now you'd like to get started creating templates? Excellent!

 Once you've completed editing, click "Save" to do just that.
 Now, you'll see your template listed on the SMS screen.
 Click the edit icon to the right of your new message to edit it at any time.

-Character Limits and SMS Parts
+Character Limits, Formatting Considerations, and SMS Parts

 Messages longer than 160 characters will be split into multiple parts.
 When this happens, the first 160 characters will comprise the first message part, and all subsequent parts will contain up to 153 characters.
-These parts are sent separately, and then each message carrier actually splices them together, so they are delivered as one seamless massage.
+These parts are sent separately, and then each message carrier actually splices them together, so they are delivered as one seamless message.
 So, a message with 450 characters will be split into three "parts," though the recipient will never know; they will just receive a single message.

-Well, since billing for SMS is based on the number of messages sent, this means that sending longer text messages will more quickly use use up your allotment of SMS messages.
+Well, since billing for SMS is based on the number of messages sent, this means that sending longer text messages will more quickly use up your allotment of SMS messages.
 Using our example of a 450-character message, each time that message is sent, it will actually be billed as three sent messages.
 So, you will use up your allotment of messages 3 times as quickly versus sending a 150-character message.

 To better help you see how many segments a message may be, we've added a segment counter at the bottom of the body of the message.